OpenImageAnalysisGroup/IAP/IAP/release/readme.updates.txt

 V1.0.3 (August 24, 2013)
 --------------------------------------------------------------------------------
+* New (change 14):
+  Experiments, saved in VFS can be put in a virtual Trash.
+Trash operation and undo operation is implemented.
+Emptying (deleting data) within VFS is not yet implemented.
+* New (change 13):
+  The Experiment-header properties can be updated and saved for experiments loaded from VFS.
+* New (change 12):
+  The 'Save Annotations Change' command has been implemented for VFS storage locations.
 * Fix (change 11):
   Corrected the problem, that two of the same analysis-submit buttons where shown, in case two mongodb databases have been configured.
 Now only one